 Excel VBA Insert Column

-In excel if we want to insert a column then there are multiple ways of doing it.
+In Excel, if we want to insert a column, there are multiple ways of doing it.
 We can click right and select Insert Column from the drop-down menu list or using Ctrl + Shift + Plus (+) Key together.
 But what if we automate this process as well by creating a macro through VBA?
-This is quite helpful when we are working on creating a macro of huge coding structure or adding a column or multiple columns which is also a task to perform.
-VBA has an Entire Column and Insert function is used for inserting a new column.
+This is quite helpful when creating a macro of a huge coding structure or adding a column or multiple columns, which is also a task to perform.
+VBA has an Entire Column, and the Insert function inserts a new column.

 How to Insert Column in Excel VBA?

-We will learn how to insert a column in excel using VBA code with few examples.
+We will learn how to insert a column in Excel using VBA code with a few examples.

 Example #1 – VBA Insert Column